Vatshayan/B.tech-Project-Cancer-predication-System/readme.md

 # Prostate Cancer Prediction Using Machine learning

+This Project Can be used in B.tech/B.E Colleges students for Minor and Major project work.

 97 Men Data has been taken that tells about the level of prostate-specfic antigen and also a number of clinical measures Study is about the relationship between the prostate-specific antigen (psa) and the clinical measures standing for predictor variables.